 Holders of our Class B common stock will agree to restrictions on the transferability of the Class B common stock.
-After the second anniversary of the consummation of this offering, either the holders of the Class B common stock may elect, or we may require such holders, to exchange the Class B common stock for EYSs or, if the EYSs have been automatically separated or if the Class A common stock is listed for separate trading on a stock exchange, Class A common stock, subject to certain restrictions.
-Each share of Class B common stock will be exchangeable into EYSs at a fixed rate of shares of Class B common stock for one EYS.
-After the second anniversary of the consummation of the offering if the EYSs have automatically separated or if the shares of our Class A common stock are listed for separate trading on a stock exchange, the holders of the Class B common stock may convert one share of Class B common stock into one share of Class A common stock.
+After the expiration of a 180-day lockup period, the holders of our Class B common stock will have rights to exchange their Class B common stock for EYSs or, if the EYSs have been automatically separated or if the Class A common stock is listed for separate trading on a stock exchange, Class A common stock, subject to certain restrictions.
+Following the consummation of the transactions and through the maturity date of the notes, and subject to the lock-up period, each share of Class B common stock will be exchangeable into EYSs at a fixed rate of shares of Class B common stock for one EYS.
+If the EYSs have automatically separated or if the shares of our Class A common stock are listed for separate trading on a stock exchange, the holders of the Class B common stock may convert each share of Class B common stock into one share of Class A common stock.
+Subject to limited exceptions, until the second anniversary of the consummation of this offering, the amended and restated stockholders agreement will restrict the holders of our Class B common stock from exercising such exchange rights if following the exchange the holders of our Class B common stock would hold less than 10% of the outstanding shares of our capital stock in the aggregate.
 For a more complete description of this exchange right and the terms of our Class A common stock and Class B common stock, see "Description of Capital Stock."